npg70/galbreath-old/people/galbreath-samuel-1765.md

 ---
 ***Samuel Galbreath***, of unknown origin, was born say 1765.
 Married Campbeltown 23 Apr 1790[^marriage] to **Janet Langwill**.

 Samuel is a unusual name for a Galbreath in Campbeltown which makes it more mysterious.
 A guess of 1765 would make first child born when he was 28 which seems reasonable.
+All children appear to have been born "in Town" and the marriage said the couple were "both of this parish".

 Janet Langwill, Generally unconfirmed